Master of Landscape Architecture

 DAAP prepares students for the practice of landscape architecture, not just the study of landscape architecture.
 I chose to study at UC to be a practitioner, not just a student.

 I chose DAAP to be part of a large design college surrounded by creativity.
-DAAP has one-of-a-kind programs and certificates that really enhance your education.
+There's a wide range of electives and certificates and access to fabrication labs that really enhance our education.
+These things, along with my program's mission to make a difference and its focus on urban environments, brought me here.

 I was always inclined toward designing, especially outdoor spaces.
 Landscape Architecture is a unique field as it is a perfect blend of urban planning and architecture.
 DAAP offers a concise two-year program that includes a Co-op experience, drawing me here.